Coping with Infertility Grief

 - Ask your infertility clinic if they have mental health professionals on staff or can recommend one.

-- The American Society of Reproductive Medicine lists members that are mental health professionals.
+- The American Society of Reproductive Medicine maintains lists of members that are mental health professionals.

 Creating a Family has many resources to help you cope with infertility grief.
 Here are a few we think you will find particularly helpful: